 What is ERG Mode?

-Your FTP will need to be correctly set up in your TrainingPeaks settings to ensure you train at the correct intensity.
-See this article for more on How To Determine Your Bike Thresholds.
+Your FTP must be correctly set in your TrainingPeaks settings to ensure you train at the right intensity.

 FTP Testing - Turn ERG Mode Off

 When determining your current FTP with our FTP Test, ERG mode needs to be off.
-Switching ERG mode off enables you to self-select your own power output throughout the test.
+Switching ERG mode off enables you to self-select your own power output throughout the 20-minute test.
 That way, you can push harder or ease off, depending on how you feel at any given moment.

 If you have a bike training device with its own "FTP" test protocol, you could use that instead.